Green Arrow & The Canaries: Plot

-Having suspicions on the Bertinelli's having to do with Bianca's abduction, Mia, Laurel, and Dinah infiltrate the Bertinelli's house and places tracking devices around the house.
-Dinah gets a notification from the tracking device notifying them that Bianca's cousin Logan is having precautions and wants to move "it" out of the city which Laurel believes is Bianca.
+Having suspicions about the Bertinelli's having to do with Bianca's abduction, Mia, Laurel, and Dinah infiltrate the Bertinelli's house and place tracking devices around the house.
+Dinah gets a notification from the tracking device notifying them that Bianca's cousin, Logan, is having precautions and wants to move "it" out of the city, which Laurel believes is Bianca.
 Laurel, Dinah, and Mia head to Bianca's location.
 However, they discover Logan is transferring a drug, not Bianca.
-The group are then attacked by a man wearing a Deathstroke mask and retreat to their headquarters.
+The group is then attacked by a man wearing a Deathstroke mask and retreats to their headquarters.
 Laurel argues whether J.J. is behind the Deathstroke mask, prompting Mia to break into J.J.'s office, only to find that he was planning a honeymoon to Fiji and that Bianca is active on social media.
-Laurel and Dinah still suspect that Bianca is kidnapped and being covered up.
+Laurel and Dinah still suspect that Bianca was kidnapped and covered up.
 That night, J.J. breaks up with Mia.

 Dinah decrypts a video of Bianca, revealing her captivity at a greenhouse.
 Laurel eventually convinces Mia to become Green Arrow and help them save Bianca.
 Dinah shows Mia the decrypted footage, the background design of which Mia deduces to be biophilic, meant to power the building photosynthetically.
 They track Bianca in a downtown guarded building containing metahuman dampeners.
-Upon infiltrating the building, they discover Bianca's ex-boyfriend Trevor had kidnapped Bianca because of their breakup and was Deathstroke.
-The team manage to rescue Bianca and flee to the rooftop where they confront Trevor.
-Before burning the building down and committing suicide, Trevor threatens that they cannot stop "her"; the group escape with Bianca.
+Upon infiltrating the building, they discover that Bianca's ex-boyfriend, Trevor, had kidnapped Bianca because of their breakup and was Deathstroke.
+The team manages to rescue Bianca and flee to the rooftop, where they confront Trevor.
+Before burning the building down and committing suicide, Trevor threatens that they cannot stop "her"; the group escapes with Bianca.